- Alias

 Python Range + Range

-function returns an immutable sequence of integers.
+function is an immutable sequence of integers.
 To add together two ranges, you need to convert the sequences into lists beforehand.

 range1 = range(5)